railsuser2014/openobject-doc-book-en/8/8_20_Config/index.rst

    single: configuration; setup
 ..

-.. note:: Configuration, Parameterization, Personalization, Customization
+.. note:: Configuration, Parametrization, Personalization, Customization

 	The word *personalization* is sometimes used in this book where you might expect to find *configuration* or *customization*.